open-stage/blender-dmx-web/content/docs/Fixture.md

 - **Units:** How many fixtures should be created.
 - **Increment DMX address:** Whether to increase DMX address when adding multiple devices
 - **Increment Fixture ID:** Whether to increase Fixture ID when adding multiple devices
 - **Fixture ID:** An ID of the fixture.
-Currently this is not used in BlenderDMX.
+Currently this is not used in BlenderDMX Addon.
 It can be a number or text
 - **Display beams:** Eevee has limit of 120 beam per scene, so sometimes it is useful to create front facing devices only with the Emitter lens but without a beam
 - **Add Target:** When adding for example XYZ_X,Y,Z fixtures, the target is not needed.
 Also, sometimes the Target is not useful.
 This allows not to add it.
 - **Gel Color:** A subtractive color filter applied to the lamp color.
 Useful